-Creating and deleting files and directories
+Create and delete USS files and directories

 Create a directory

 - 1. Navigate to the explorer tree. - 2.
 Open the Unix System Services (USS) bar. - 3.
 Select a directory where you want to add the new directory. - 4.
 Select the Create directory button and specify the directory name.
 The directory is created.